 Florida Real Estate Forecast Next 5 years

-Florida home values have risen by 81% over the past 5 years and the same trend is projected for the next 5 years.
+Florida home values have risen by about 80% over the past 5 years and a positive trend is forecasted for the next 5 years.
 With the recent spike in mortgage payments as a result of rising interest rates, analysts are watching the Florida housing market closely to see what effect this will have.
 It is likely to restrict house price increases, but to what amount is unclear because there is still a “fear of losing out” attitude among purchasers, which is fueling the market, although slowly.

 It's no surprise that Zillow has ranked Tampa, Florida, as the top real estate market in the United States in 2022.
 Overall, Florida housing prices have witnessed some of the most dramatic increases in the country, with Miami and Tampa at the forefront of the upswing.
 Due to a variety of variables, the housing market in Tampa has outpaced many others, including a large number of potential buyers, a scarcity of supply, strong property sales, and an active employment market in the area.